moeenn/knowledgebase/Programming/Go/Concurrency.md

   /**
    * ranging over channel requires that channel is eventually closed
    * if we don't closed the channel, this program will dead-lock because
-   * range will be expecting more messages to come in */ for n := range iterate(1000) {
+   * range will be expecting more messages to come in after iterate has exited.
+  */
+  for n := range iterate(1000) {
     fmt.Printf("%d\t", n)